Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your empire's oxidized!
 While you're out here pushing watered-down lies,
 We're that pure concentrate that sanitizzzze!
-You strut around claiming you're top of the trade,
-But your chems are so weak, Wagner'd be an upgrade!
 Your service department's a technical wreck,
 Three days of downtime for a five-minute check.
 You're the virus, we're the vaccination,